In this article

 As an established brand, eBay posts different types of content instead of focusing on purely direct-response sales conversions.
 It rotates between limited time offers like the Spiderman post above, as well as stories and news about what eBay is doing.

-RoseGal was started by a group of friends who all share a deep and abiding passion for stunning clothing and fashion.
+RoseGal is an online retail store tarted by a group of friends who all share a deep and abiding passion for stunning clothing and fashion.
 Rosegal focuses mostly on the vintage-style, seeing it as a uniquely timeless fashion statement embodying classic fashion.

 RoseGal, differing from other online retailers also offers plus-sized clothes for customers who find it tough to get stylish and sexy plus-sized clothing.